juanjqo/tutorial-dqrobotics-with-coppeliasim/docs/get_started/coppeliasim_basics/synchronous.rst

 Templates:
 ----------

-The templates show how to establish communication with a CoppeliaSim scene in :file:`synchronous mode` (default mode) using the default :file:`port`.
+The templates show how to establish communication with a CoppeliaSim scene in :file:`synchronous mode` using the default :file:`port`.
 It's assumed that both the script and the scene are running in the same computer (default :file:`IP`).

 .. tab-set::